Sébastien Izambard

 Sébastien Izambard ([sebastjɛ̃ izɑ̃baʁ]; born 7 March 1973) is a French singer, composer and record producer.
-His vocal range is classified as popular melody or vox populi to a loud, so it has a tenor tessitura phonic.
+His vocal range is classified as popular melody or vox populi with a tenor tessitura.

-He has been a member of the classical crossover group Il Divo since 2004, which has sold over 28 million copies worldwide discs.
+He has been a member of the classical crossover group Il Divo since 2004, which has sold over 30 million copies worldwide discs.

 In 2000, he launched the solo album titled Libre, reaching number No. 1 ranking with the single "Si tu savais" achieving excellent sales ranking in France, Canada and Belgium.
 Currently, Izambard writes, produces and composes for pop artists of international stature.

 Izambard is an active member of the French organization AMTM (Assistance Médicale Toit du Monde) and global ambassador for the Sanfilippo Children's Foundation.

 Early life

-Izambard's childhood was hard; his parents were divorced and his father left when he was six.
-He grew up in a poor single parent household and lived with his mother in a room little bigger than 100sqft on the top floor of a block of apartments in Parisian Dense with her great-grandmother.
+Izambard's parents divorced and his father left when he was six.
+He grew up in a poor single-parent household and lived with his mother in a room little bigger than 100sqft on the top floor of a block of apartments in Paris with her great-grandmother.
 He studied at the Lycée Janson de Sailly in Paris, considered one of the best schools in Europe.

 As his mother worked, he grew accustomed to solitude and independence.
-At the age of 12, he cooked cakes as a gift for her after her workday.
-He confessed that for him, becoming an adult was more a way to learn to get out of trouble, as before his parents separated, he witnessed violence, drugs and abuse.
+At age 12, he cooked cakes as a gift for her after her workday.
+He confessed that for him, becoming an adult was more a way to learn to get out of trouble.
 Due to this psychological impact, he became a cautious, introverted and repressed child.
 However, with the help of child specialists, he was able to overcome this feeling of repression.